Skip to content

 • Named Entity Recognition (NER) -- the NER service processes extracted text to identify entities such as people, organizations, addresses, financial data, and personally identifiable information (PII).

-The extractor service runs as an independent microservice that pulls work items from a shared queue.
+The extractor service runs as an independent microservice.
 It supports CPU-only and GPU-accelerated modes, with optional Vision Language Model (VLM) pipelines for scanned and image-heavy documents.

 Extraction Backends